byoseph3/temp_repo_cs3210/instructions/autograder_instructions.md

 - You may only have one submission queued at a time (if you have a submission queued, but not yet graded, the autograder will reject additional submission requests until your submission is graded).
-- You may not modify the transition interface between the bootblock and the autograder.
+- You may not modify the transition interface between the bootblock and the kernel.
+  Doing so may cause the autograder to crash when booting your kernel.

 ## Autograder Use